 The website hasn’t been around long

-The more the website is old, the safer it is.
+The more the website is old, the safer it usually is.
 When a fake online store gets reported to authorities, it’s taken down and blocked by all major internet service providers fairly quickly.
 This is why most fake online stores aren’t around for long and once they get busted, scammers have no other option but to create new ones.

 There are several tools such as the Lxrmarketplace that can help you find exactly how old the domain really is.
-All you have to do is type in the URL of the suspicious website and the Lxrmarketplace will tell you the exact date when the domain was registered.
+All you have to do is type in the URL of the suspicious website and the Lxrmarketplace will tell you the exact date when the domain was first registered.